 1 - Interest rates.
 We anticipate one final 0.25% increase by the Bank of Canada (BoC) at either their January 25th or March 8th meeting.
 Following the increase, we expect the BoC will pause until either December 2023 or early 2024 when they will start to unwind some of the increases they put in place during 2022.
-For more information on our outlook, please refer to our full year mortgage outline report.
+For more information on our outlook, please refer to our January 2023 mortgage update video and report.